rreece/rreece.github.io/talks.md

     Most of the talk is a primer on the method of maximum likelihood and how one uses it to calculate confidence contours.
-    While low profile, this talk is important to me because it marks the time that I started to understand the basics of the theory of statistical confidence intervals.
+    While low profile, this talk is important to me because it marks the time that I started to understand the basics of the frequentist theory of statistical confidence intervals.

 Philosophy of science talks